Svendolin/All-about-PHP/readme.md

 For example, TINYINT would suffice for the age of a person, since no one can live more than 255 years.
 However, tinyint would not suffice for the age of a building, since a building can be more than 255 years old.

+MyPHPAdmin - IMPORT DATABASES:

+7.

-MyPHPAdmin - EXPORT DATABASES:
+MyPHPAdmin - EXPORT DATABASES (Usually used as a backup):

-7. "Export" > (Export selected pieces) as a Backup for safety > "OK"
+8. "Export" > (Export selected pieces) as a Backup for safety > "OK"